-Especially in a country like Australia with a staggering 1.2 million backyard pools, you don’t need us to tempt you for installing one.
+Especially in Australia, with a staggering 1.2 million backyard pools, you don’t need us to tempt you to install one.
 But where you will need us is while deciding whether to opt for a saltwater or chlorine pool, even if you’re planning to renovate your existing one.

 That’s why we thought it’d be best to curate a guide featuring everything you need to know about salt water and chlorine pools.

 With all said and done, let’s begin!